 What Researchers Did

-Researchers conducted a randomized controlled trial with 100 severe craniocerebral trauma patients in a vegetative state to compare the effects of midnight-noon ebb-flow acupuncture plus rehabilitation therapy versus rehabilitation therapy alone over 30 days.
+Researchers conducted a randomised controlled trial with 100 severe craniocerebral trauma patients in a vegetative state to compare the effects of midnight-noon ebb-flow acupuncture plus rehabilitation therapy versus rehabilitation therapy alone over 30 days.

 What They Found